Plan your visit to Chorley flower show 2019

 Dogs are allowed in the show area but must be on leads at all time.
 No dogs will be allowed in the marquees at busy times (except assistance dogs).
 If you want to exercise your dog you can exit the show area and return if you are wearing your wristband.

 The Hall will be open throughout the weekend and is decked in floral displays offering you the chance to see it in a different light.
 It is one of Chorley’s landmark buildings and is free to enter so make sure you have a look inside.
-You can also get free entry to our summer exhibition ‘Bare Bones’ in the Art Gallery.

-A special floral exhibition will be taking place in the Farmhouse gallery opposite the Coach House.
+A special exhibition will be taking place in the Farmhouse gallery opposite the Coach House.
 It is the Chorley Lodge Artists’ annual summer exhibition.

 Café Ambio will be open as usual selling food and drink in the courtyard adjacent to the Walled Garden.
 There is also the ‘Astley Tea Room’ outside the Coach House selling refreshments and afternoon tea.
 A food village and covered seating area is on the opposite side of the lake to Astley Hall.